bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 There you go.
 It's kind of fascinating.
-What I like about the opvaults sort of it looks like something that would align with the huddlers.
+What I like about the `OP_VAULT` sort of it looks like something that would align with the huddlers.
 Like the most sort of like a traditional sort of the people who want Bitcoin to change the least, move the coins the least, right?
 And sort of like huddle forever, like upvotes is for you, right?
 Like you can find a way to create a script and only your 10th generation ahead will get it.